groupdocs-conversion-cloud/groupdocs-conversion-cloud-dotnet/README.md

 ### Create an account
 Creating an account is very simple.
 Go to Dashboard to create a free account.
-We’re using Single Sign On across our websites, therefore, if you already have an account with our services, you can use it to also acccess the [Dashboard](https://dashboard.groupdocs.cloud).
+We’re using Single Sign On across our websites, therefore, if you already have an account with our services, you can use it to also access the [Dashboard](https://dashboard.groupdocs.cloud).

 ### Create an API client app
 Before you can make any requests to GroupDocs Cloud API you need to get a Client Id and a Client Secret.
-This will will be used to invoke GroupDocs Cloud API.
-You can get it by creating a new [Application](https://dashboard.groupdocs.cloud/applicationsV).
+This will be used to invoke GroupDocs Cloud API.
+You can get it by creating a new [Application](https://dashboard.groupdocs.cloud/applications).

 ## Convert document